Quantum Statistical Enhancement of the Collective Performance of Multiple Bosonic Engines

 and the average

 allowing the calculation of the probability in \eqnref{eq:probcc_gen} for the distinguishable case.
-We emphasize that in the distinguishable case, while taking the trace over the engine states, all the possible $2^N$ configurations of the atomic pseudo-spins have to be considered, while in the indistinguishable case the trace is taken over only $N+1$ symmetrized eigenstates of $S_z$.
+We emphasize that in the distinguishable case, while taking the trace over the engine states, all the possible $2^N$ configurations of the atomic pseudospins have to be considered, while in the indistinguishable case the trace is taken over only $N+1$ symmetrized eigenstates of $S_z$.
+Thus, the collective nature of the latter set of states gives rise to an enhanced coupling with the external system and results in the enhancement of $\Delta U$ that we demonstrate next.

-To clearly evidence that Bose statistics leads to a quantum advantage, we specialize the coupling protocol to the impulse form $g_C(t) = g \delta(t-t_1)$, with $0 \leq t_1 \leq T/2$.
-In this case the expressions for the probability (\ref{eq:probcc_gen}) are simplified greatly and the average work equals
+To clearly evidence that Bose statistics leads to a quantum advantage, we specialize the coupling protocol to the impulse form $g_C(t) = g \delta(t-t_1)$, with $0 < t_1 < T/2$.
+In this case, the expressions for the probability (\ref{eq:probcc_gen}) are simplified greatly, and the average internal energy change equals